TACHS: Everything You Should Know

 What is TACHS?

-The Test for Admission to Catholic High Schools, or TACHS, is the exam used for admission to the Catholic High Schools of New York.
+The Test for Admission to Catholic High Schools, or TACHS, is the exam used for admission to Catholic High Schools in New York.
 It is given once a year in November.

 Prior to the exam, students must list their 3 top choice schools that they would like their scores sent to.
 They are then evaluated for admission based on these scores, along with their school transcripts and other criteria.